-The Inti and Sol de Oro”, our previous monetary units, have been withdrawn from circulation and are no longer legal tenders in the country.
+The Inti and Sol de Oro, our previous monetary units, have been withdrawn from circulation and are no longer legal tenders in the country.

-The nuevo sol coin series comprises eight different values (denominations): S/.5, S/.2, S/.1 and 50, 20, 10, 5 and 1 cent.
+The nuevo sol coin series comprises eight different values (denominations): S/ 5, S/ 2, S/ 1 and 50, 20 and 10cents.

-The National Coat of Arms, the phrase “Banco Central de Reserva del Perú” and the year of minting are displayed in the obverse of all the Peruvian coins.
+The National Coat of Arms, the phrase Banco Central de Reserva del Perú and the year of minting are displayed in the obverse of all the Peruvian coins.

 The alpaca coins (silver-like color) feature a curved stem with laurel leaves intermixed with oak tree leaves and the logo of the National Mint on a geometric design of vertical lines.

 The bi-metal coins feature designs based on the Nazca lines, Pre-Columbian geoglyphs located in the southern city of Ica.
-The S/.
-2 coin reproduces the image of the “Hummingbird” while the S/.
-5 coin reproduces the image of the “Frigate Bird”.
+The S/ 2 coin reproduces the image of the Hummingbird while the S/ 5 coin reproduces the image of the Frigate Bird.